 Deciding on a place to retire can be as difficult as building up the savings it took to get to this point.
-After all, you don't want to end up living in a place that wlil eat through most of your savings in a heartbeat.
-Your retirement destination determines how much tax you will have to pay, what your quality of life will be, and what kind of health care options you will have.
+After all, you don't want to end up living in a place that will eat through most of your savings in a heartbeat.
 Scroll down the gallery for the 20 states found to be the least retirement friendly in the US.

 1. Louisiana - severe weather condition

 You might be wondering what Louisiana can offer for retirees?
 The state has super friendly people, a unique food and music culture, as well as gorgeous natural beauty.
 However, the weather there is not very conducive to a comfortable retirement with suffocating summer heat and hurricanes.
 In addition, the state has low-quality healthcare.
 If you are still interested in Louisiana, we suggest you choose Inniswold, where there are a lower crime rate and milder summer.

 New Jersey seems an ideal place for retirement with its sandy beaches, sunny boardwalks and favorable restaurants.
 The reason it is on this list however is that the state has high taxes and a cost of living which can be a burden for retirees.
 Prices of housing have climbed over the years, and rent isn't cheap either.
 The tax burden is heavy and residents need to report annuities, pensions, and some IRA withdrawals during the tax year.
 On top of all this, the state sales tax is high, which means a higher price for food, furniture and car repairs.